 The Hennepin Healthcare Foundation has the honor of connecting the generosity of the community to the mission of Hennepin Healthcare.
 Discover how we can help our community thrive together.

 Contributions take many forms from financial to offering a word of encouragement.
-Visit our Hennepin Heroes webpage for ways to support our frontline staff and patients, read stories from the field and discovery our research efforts.
+Visit our Hennepin Heroes webpage for ways to support our frontline staff and patients and read stories from the field.